 The programs used in the emails usually require a user action (downloading a file, visiting a malicious link, replying) to attempt phishing attacks.
 However, as said above, hackers are becoming sophisticated these days, so it’s always good not to open a suspicious email.

-What to do If You Click a Phishing Link?
+What to do If You Clicked a Phishing Link?

 If you’ve accidentally clicked on a phishing link, it’s important to know what you can do to minimize the damage.
 Safeguarding compromised information and recovering from an attack has to be your priority.
-Let’s see what can help.
+Here are the steps to take after clicking on a phishing link:

 Disconnecting from the internet will avert further damage and contain the spread of malware to other devices on the same network.
 It’ll also disable attackers from transferring any data from your device or accounts.
 If they’ve targeted your smartphones, turn on airplane mode.
 You must disable an Ethernet Connection in Windows 10 by going to the Wi-Fi network panel and selecting the network that has to be disconnected.